 Sweet mustard and dill mayonnaise

-I have experienced afternoon tea all over the world and this was the first time that condiments made a lavish appearance.
-I asked what condiment went with what savory and my server said it was up to me, no rules really.
-I will say that I loved each of them as they were all different.
-Also I believe that the ratio of condiments to savouries was a bit off.
+I have experienced afternoon tea all over the world, and this was the first time that condiments made a lavish appearance.
+I asked what condiments went with what savory, and my server said it was up to me, no rules really.
+I will say that I loved each of them as they were all different, and fun trying different combinations on the savory foods.

 — Savouries Course —